 His experience at an acute psychiatric hospital educated Mitchell to a broad spectrum of emotional disorders including major depression, chemical dependency and addictive disorders, suicide, bipolar, schizophrenia, conduct disorders, personality disorders including anti-social and borderline as well as anxiety disorders.
-Mr. Rosen was supervised by Robert Summerour, M.D. who is now the Medical Director of Knollwood Hospital in Riverside, CA.

 Mitchell's style of psychotherapy is solution focused and short term in nature although he has been trained to facilitate and has some patients who are treated on a more long term basis.
 Mr. Rosen went into private practice after working at Kellogg for ten years as a primary therapist for adults, adolescents and chemical dependency patients.
 Mr. Rosen has had offices in Corona and Temecula since 1988.